 Doughnuts or Donuts (whichever you prefer)

-Again history is slightly murky on the subject, but a 16-year-old American crewman on a schooner in 1847 named Hanson Gregory claimed credit for putting the hole in the doughnut.
+Again history is slightly murky on the subject, but a 16-year-old American crewman on a schooner in 1847 named Hanson Gregory is widely credited for putting the hole in the doughnut.
 His mother made a pastry treat for him, and the ship’s crew he was with, to eat during long voyages.
 She made them a deep-fried dough that had walnuts or hazelnuts in the center.
-Gregory was said to have put the hole there by using the top of a round tin pepper box, pushing the contents from the center in order for the inside of the pastry to be cooked evenly and so it wouldn’t be as greasy.
+Gregory was said to have put the hole there by using the top of a round tin pepper box.
+He pushed the contents from the center in order for the inside of the pastry to be cooked evenly and so it wouldn’t be as greasy.

 Other entrepreneurs started on their path to the doughnut fortune as Krispy Kreme grew.
-Dunkin’ Donuts started in 1950 in Quincy, Massachusetts and today has stores in 37 countries, as well as having double the amount of stores in the U.S. as Krispy Kreme.
+Dunkin’ Donuts started in 1950 in Quincy, Massachusetts and today has stores in 37 countries, as well as having double the amount of stores in the US as Krispy Kreme.

 So before you chomp down on your next breakfast, take a little time to think where it came from.
 It took many events to happen so we can have the breakfast we know today.
 Now go enjoy your piece of cold pizza.